 In 2012, we were named as a defendant in a product liability lawsuit, which alleged that the consumption of two 24-ounce cans of Monster Energy® over the course of two days, caused the wrongful death of a fourteen year old girl (Anais Fournier) in December 2011.
 We do not believe that our products are responsible for the death of Ms. Fournier and intend to continue to vigorously defend the lawsuit.
-In addition, another product liability lawsuit was filed against us in 2012, which we believe to be without merit and intend to vigorously defend.
-We have also been named as a defendant in certain other complaints containing similar allegations to those presented in the Fournier lawsuit, each of which we believe is also without merit and would not have a material adverse effect on our financial position or results of operations in the event any damages were awarded.
+In addition, additional product liability lawsuits have since been filed against us, containing similar allegations to those presented in the Fournier lawsuit, each of which we believe is also without merit and would not have a material adverse effect on our financial position or results of operations in the event any damages were awarded.